Play-Concepts/c2d-crm/docs/c2d-crm-component-specifications.md

   - [ ] on claiming that data, the data would be written into his PDA
     - [ ] the format of the data that's written into his PDA is the exact format as defined in the transformation rule-set   above
   - [ ] 4. as a dependency, there would also be an API to allow the customer to search for his user data, so as to claim it

+- [ ] 5. to allow the Customer to view and update his Claimed Data

-### Customer's Claim-Your-Data Page
+### Customer's User Portal

-This is a Web interface that allows the Customer to call the relevant REST API
+This is a Web interface that allows the Customer to call the relevant REST API.

 - [ ] to search for his own entry in the database
 - [ ] to claim that entry as his own
+- [ ] to present his claime data as a QR Code
+- [ ] to update his claimed data

 ### Admin Dashboard